 #6 Avoid using public Wi-Fi

-If you’re at a coffee shop or restaurant, don’t share public information if you decide to use their Wi-Fi.
+If you’re at a coffee shop or hotel, don’t share public information if you decide to use their Wi-Fi.
 Whatever you do, do not think about purchasing a plane ticket or checking your bank statement while you’re there.
 Public Wi-Fi networks can be digital minefields.
 They’re often targeted by hackers due to their high traffic volume.